Bx64/shift-snapshot/README.md

 ```

 ## Requisites

-    - This script works with postgres and shift_db, configured with shift user
+    - This script works with postgres and shift_db, configured with shift user;
-    - You need to have sudo privileges
+    - You need to have sudo privileges.

 ## Installation